aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

     bgp_as: 65100
     # BGP configuration for fine tuning
     bgp_defaults:
-      # The two following commands must not be enabled when using vEOS-lab
-      # - update wait-for-convergence
-      # - update wait-install
       - distance bgp 20 200 200

   # Definition of nodes contained in this group.